“Indian pickles can be sweet, sour, salty, cooling, hot or very hot indeed, and add another taste dimension to a meal”

 Pickles are consumed in little amount, generally a teaspoon or a bit more, alongside the main meal.
 It’s rarely consumed in large amounts and that’s why the effects it has on the body are quite limited in nature.

-Hassan & Sarfraz in the study, checked the effect of different nutraceuticals on antioxidant activity, total phenolic contents, total flavonoid contents, antidiabetic activity, sensory evaluation and heavy metals of mixed vegetable pickles.
+Researchers in a study, checked the effect of different nutraceuticals on antioxidant activity, total phenolic contents, total flavonoid contents, antidiabetic activity, sensory evaluation and heavy metals of mixed vegetable pickles.
 For the preparation of mixed vegetable pickles (carrot, green chili, lemon, bitter gourd and turnip), spices and mustard oil were purchased from local market of Faisalabad, Pakistan.
 The results of the study showed that the mixed pickle which contained more medicinal plant powders showed excellent antioxidant activity, total phenolic and flavonoid contents, antidiabetic activity and sensory evaluation.

 Author Jan Davison, in his book states that, naturally fermented pickles are a rich source of beneficial probiotic microbes and essential vitamins and minerals.
 Analysis of Korea’s traditional pickled cabbage, kimchi, has revealed that 1g contains around 800 million bacteria which help maintain a healthy gut, aid digestion and promote good health more broadly.
 Nutritional studies of kimchi and sauerkraut, first associated with preventing scurvy in the eighteenth century, have shown that fermentation preserves the vitamins found in fresh cabbage, including vitamins A, B, C and K.